jfchoii/saints3/wiki/editors.md

 For Editors: You can edit the markdown files directly in the github.com interface without having to install anything, but do not change the filenames.

 For now, click the Edit button in the upper right to open the .md file of interest.
 This uses the Markdown format employed by Jekyll.
-[1](https://www.markdownguide.org/tools/jekyll/) [2](https://www.markdownguide.org/cheat-sheet/)
+[1](https://www.markdownguide.org/tools/jekyll/) [2](https://www.markdownguide.org/cheat-sheet/) When saving the edits, select "Create new branch for this commit and start a pull request" -- this enables the admin (currently me) to approve edits before they are merged into the master branch (which the site reads from).
+You can continue editing pages within the same branch you created.

 To request an edit on Github: Create a new Issue via the Issues tab in the upper left corner of the repository page at <github.com/jfchoii/saints3>.
 I or a collaborator will be able to directly respond to the issue created, which functions as a trackable ticket.